avsm/dopam/README.md

 The branch can also point to a specific revision or tag.
-See the [OPAM documentation](https://github.com/ocaml/opam/wiki/Packaging) for more information on creating custom remotes.
+See the [OPAM documentation](https://github.com/ocaml/opam/wiki/Packaging) for more information on creating custom remote repository.

 ## Contact